Practical review

 If you believe your weekly payments have been set too low by the insurer, you do not have to accept it.
-You have the right to request a formal recalculation of your Pre-Injury Average Weekly Earnings (PIAWE).
+You can provide the missing information and ask the insurer to recalculate your Pre-Injury Average Weekly Earnings (PIAWE).

 - Your regular overtime, shift penalties, or allowances are missing from the insurer rate.